 - If the scoliosis is in the lower back (lumbar) region, it can make the pelvis thrust forward on one side and one leg may appear to be shorter than the other.

-If scoliosis becomes severe and is not treated, it can cause problems later in life.
-For example, persistent back pain may develop and breathing problems or heart problems may develop if the deformity in the chest region is very severe.
-This is uncommon though.
+If scoliosis is not treated and becomes severe, it can cause problems later in life.
+For example, persistent back pain may develop and it can affect your general fitness and your overall quality of life.
+If the deformity is very severe, breathing problems or heart problems may develop - this is fortunately rare.

 How is idiopathic scoliosis diagnosed?